krishabasrur123/AlpineHub/README.md

 # TrailSync

-**TrailSync** is a full-stack web application built for managing ski resort lift and trail information in real-time.
+**TrailSync** is a full-stack web application UCLA class project built for managing ski resort lift and trail information in real-time.
 The application tracks lifts, trails, weather conditions, opening hours, and other key features, providing users with up-to-date mountain information.

 ---